School transport faqs

 Can I claim a refund of fares if the pass arrives late?

-It may be possible to claim a refund if your completed application has taken longer than 14 days to process, please email email@example.com if you require a claim form.
+It may be possible to claim a refund if your completed application has taken longer than 14 days to process, please contact us using our enquiry form.
 The following conditions apply:

 How is poor behaviour managed on school buses?